Zammy/UniRxPresentation/README.md

 1. Demonstrates how to create a double-click stream in 5 lines of code.

-1. Making http call (demonstrate multiple calls wait them all together)
+1. Demonstrates making multiple http calls simultaniously.
-    * Demonstrate multiple streams waited together
-    * Demonstrate marshalling between threads

-1. Keep state at one place!
-ReactiveProperties (HP of a hero)
+1. TODO: Keep state at one place!
+ReactiveProperties (HP of a hero example?)

-TODO: Present: Operators, ReactiveProperty, CompositeDisposable
+TODO: Present: Operators, ReactiveProperty, CompositeDisposable, CoroutinesAsObservables,Framecount-based time operators